Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 The Creekside Trail is part of the Miami Valley Trail network.
 The trail runs from Xenia Station in Xenia to the Eastwood Metro Park in Dayton.
 In Greene County, it is called the Creekside Trail, in Montgomery County it is called the Creekside Recreational Trail.
-This segment is 17.2 miles long and runs East / West along Route 35 for most of its length.
+This segment is 17.2 miles long and runs East to West along Route 35 for most of its length.
 The trail is maintained by Greene County and Montgomery County.
 The entire length of the trail is paved with very little grade.
 The trail follows railroad right-of-ways that were converted to trails.

 You can find more information on laws governing the use of bicycles on roadways at the following sources: